-Museums and attractions are more eager than ever to support the LGBT+ community not only during June, but all year round; through their exhibitions, restrooms and full inclusivity in their spaces.
+If you’re missing out on your favorite ways to celebrate Pride in June, there’s good news.
+Many museums and attractions are eager to support the LGBT+ community not only during June, but all year round; through their exhibitions, restrooms and full inclusivity in their spaces.
 These are some of our favorite examples of how entertainment powerhouses and cultural institutions celebrate Pride 365 days a year.

 Museums That Celebrate Pride